akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Minutes earlier, Beatrice had been running along the river and back up towards the hall.
 She could still feel the pound of her heart in her ears, the good ache in her legs, as she had flopped down and Goosie had thumped down beside her with an indignant honk.
 The goose tucked her beak under her wing and subsided into a heap of warm white feathers, and Beatrice lay back and let the sky swallow her.

-She found one that looked like a goose, long‑necked and white, and watched it drift eastward.
-The wind caught it and pulled it apart.
-It was a smear now.
-It was nothing.
-She felt a small, strange pang.
-She wanted it to stay, and then the feeling passed, because there was another cloud behind it, and another, and the sky was full of clouds that had not yet unravelled.
+She found one that looked like a goose, and watched it drift eastward.
+The wind caught it and pulled it apart into a smear, into nothing.
+She felt a small, strange pang, wanting it to stay, but the feeling passed because there was another interesting cloud behind it, and so on.

 From the direction of the hall, her mother’s voice: ‘Beatrice!‘